James Meehan (surveyor)

 In 1812, Governor Macquarie sent him to Tasmania with instructions to remeasure the whole of the farms granted by former governors and himself.
+His 1811 map of Hobart contains detailed information on the early settlement.
 He accompanied Hamilton Hume in some explorations in southern New South Wales in 1816, when Lake George was discovered, and in 1818 Meehan was appointed deputy surveyor-general.
 It was around this time that he named the settlement of Goulburn after Henry Goulburn, the Under-Secretary for War and the Colonies.

 He endeavoured in this year without success to find a practicable road over the Shoalhaven River so that communication might be opened up with Jervis Bay, but continuing his efforts early in 1820 he went through some very difficult country after crossing the river from the east, and then connecting with his 1818 track.

 In 1822, he resigned his position and was granted a pension of £100 a year in 1823.
 He died on 21 April 1826.
 He was a most capable and industrious official, and though he does not rank among the leading explorers, he did some very valuable work while carrying out his duties during the first 20 years of the nineteenth century.

 He was a leader of the Catholic Church in Sydney, chairing the meeting in 1820 which began the raising of funds for a church.
 He was largely responsible for choosing the site, on which St Mary's Cathedral now stands.